 A great way to gauge the quality of a bag and its suitability to your waste is to look at the thickness specification.
 Plastic thickness is measured in microns ‘um’.
 A heavy duty bag will come in at around 30 microns.
 Light duty will around 20microns and Super Dooper Extra Heavy Duty will be around 45microns.

 ‘What rubbish do you put in your bins?’
 Materials can be divided up into 4 main types…

-HDPE (high density polyethylene) is ideal for light to mid-weight general waste applications in washrooms and offices.
+HDPE (high-density polyethylene) is ideal for light to mid-weight general waste applications in washrooms and offices.
 The plastic is crinkly and has minimal stretch.
 Virgin grade HDPE can handle some serious weight!
-What it doesn’t cope with very well is sharp waste items.
-If a HDPE bag is punctured, split or compromised it will tend to tear in a straight line up or down the bag (a bit like tearing a sheet of paper.)
+What it doesn’t cope with very well are sharp waste items.
+If an HDPE bag is punctured, split or compromised it will tend to tear in a straight line up or down the bag (a bit like tearing a sheet of paper.)

 EPI (Environmental Products Inc) plastic is totally degradable plastic.
 It is available in LDPE and HDPE.
 Whilst they are not known for being heavy duty, they are environmentally friendly and they have the EPI logo and green colour to prove it.
 Learn more about environmental garbage bags here...

 All-Purpose: This is a blend of plastics built for price.
 The material gives you a combination of the benefits of LDPE and HDPE, however, it all depends on the quality of the plastics and manufacturing process.
 We’ve seen some shockers!
 They are good for light to medium weight applications and are suitable for a broad range of general waste applications.